Mission and Purpose

 - Connect to the (API) community beyond the Berkeley campus

-APASA will increase membership engagement to less “visible” API staff and allies to recognize our API diversity, as well as maintaining a strong relationship with our current members.
+APASA will increase membership engagement to less “visible” API staff and allies to recognize our API diversity, as well as maintain a strong relationship with our current members.
 We will offer leadership opportunities through participation in subcommittees and panels, promote events that meet the needs of our constituents such as staff/faculty community-building events and professional development programs.

 Along the lines of increasing membership engagement, APASA will provide professional development resources for our members through a series of brown bags, workshops, scholarship opportunities, and informal mentorship and networking opportunities.
 By providing these resources, we hope to support the advancement and promotion of API staff/faculty as well as enhance their visibility and recognition.

-Develop awareness and education for our API staff community, especially through our current campus climate changes and through campus bureaucracy.
+Develop awareness and education for our API staff community, especially through our current campus climate changes and campus bureaucracy.
 This includes providing visibility for our API staff to leadership roles on campus.

 - There are various levels of involvement